 Financial Aid and Teaching Experience

 The University of California, Riverside, offers several competitive fellowships to the strongest graduate students.
-To be considered for fellowship support, applications must be submitted to the Department of Religious Studies by early January in the year of admission (this is not a postmark date; all materials must be received by that date).
+To be considered for fellowship support, applications must be received by the Department of Religious Studies by early January in the year of admission, at the latest.

 In addition to competitive fellowships, most doctoral students and some master’s students will have the opportunity to serve as Teaching Assistants for undergraduate classes offered by the Department of Religious Studies.
 Fellowship students and teaching assistants are also eligible for health benefits from the University.